• Skip to main content

 • You are preparing to start a new training cycle in the next month

-• You’re dealing with other types of stress in your life or have not been getting enough sleep
+• You’re dealing with other types of stress in your life, such as a busy work schedule

-There are many reasons to take time off of running, and you don’t always need to schedule them out in the way I described.
-However, if running has been going well overall, but you haven’t taken an off-week in a long time, these are some things to consider.
+There are many reasons to take time off of running.
+If running has been going well overall, but you haven’t taken an off-week in a long time, these are some things to consider.

 Why and How to Schedule an Off-Week from Running

-I know some people have adjusted their training this year in different ways, maybe by running less overall or focusing on cross-training instead.
-While mentally and physically it’s good to take a break once in awhile, if running hasn’t been your main focus this year then you may not need an off-week from running.
+While mentally and physically it’s good to take a break once from running in awhile, if running isn’t your main form of exercise or you haven’t been training hard then you may not need an off-week from running.
 (Although taking a break from all workouts isn’t a bad idea either if you feel like you need it!)

 Why and How to Schedule an Off-Week from Running